J-R-1/J-R-1/Kaggle Kernels - Machine Learning/README.md

 ### <b>Data Source:</b>
 -------------------------

-We will work <a href='https://www.kaggle.com/c/home-data-for-ml-course'>Ames Housing dataset</a> from <b>Kaggle</b> for this project.
+We will work with <a href='https://www.kaggle.com/c/home-data-for-ml-course'>Ames Housing dataset</a> from <b>Kaggle</b> for this project.
 The dataset has 79 explanatory variables describing (almost) every aspect of residential homes in <b>Ames, Iowa</b>.

 ### <a id='First_ML_Model'>Building a Machine Learning Model:</a>